webadvanced/takeCommand/readme.md

 	...

-	addUserCommand.send(); //will be a success and fire the success and always function.
-It will also pass in the defined mock.data object to the called methods
+	addUserCommand.send(); //will be a success and fire the success and always functions.
+It will also pass in the defined mock.responseData object to the callbacks

 });
 ```